kjy9310/survey/README.md

 $ docker-compose up
 ```

-Then you can open the React frontend at localhost:3000 and the RESTful GoLang API at localhost:5000
+You can open the React frontend at localhost:3000 and the RESTful GoLang API at localhost:5000

-Then to build production images set arguments in docker-compose to production
+To build production images set arguments in docker-compose to production

 ## ER diagram
 * [Image](https://raw.githubusercontent.com/kjy9310/survey/master/ERD.bmp)